What is shoulder dystocia?

 - The opening of the mother's pelvis is small.

 Shoulder dystocia is usually unpredictable.
 However, if your healthcare provider thinks you might be at risk for shoulder dystocia, you may have an ultrasound scan and a pelvic exam to measure the size of your pelvis before you go into labor.
-The ultrasound scan will help your provider know how big the baby is and whether the baby's size might be a problem during delivery.
+The ultrasound scan will help your healthcare provider know how big the baby is and whether the baby's size might be a problem during delivery.

 You will need help from your healthcare provider team to deliver the baby safely.